igorGalchenko/address-flow/README.md

                if (id !== null && (id in addresses)) {      // If ID is present in address list listAddresses()                              // Show list (2)
-                    selectAddress(id)                            // Select address in list by ID } else {                                     // If Null ID or no such ID in the address list if (addresses.length > 0) {                  // If User has saved addresses listAddresses()                              // Show list (2)
+                    selectAddress(id)                            // Select address in list by ID TODO: Could be binded ?
+               } else {                                     // If ID is null or no such ID in the address list if (addresses.length > 0) {                  // If User has saved addresses listAddresses()                              // Show list (2)
                     }
                     showAddressForm()                            // Show form (3)
-                    presetAddressForm()                          //TODO: Could be already binded ?
+                    presetAddressForm()                          //TODO: Could be binded ?
                }
      });

 ////////////////////////////////////////////
 function listAddresses()                 (2)
 ////////////////////////////////////////////
-     showAddressList(addresses)
+     showAddressList(addresses)    // Address list block
-     showAddNewAddressAction
+     showAddNewAddressAction       // New address button

      // Actions for address list
      switch(action) {